-As part of our Perspectives series, Being Patient spoke with Arthena Caston, Mike Belleville, Geri Taylor, who are living with dementia, and Taylor’s husband Jim, about the stigma around the illness.
+Perspectives from people living with dementia: Arthena Caston, Mike Belleville and Geri Taylor, who are living with dementia, and Taylor's husband Jim, talk about the stigma around the illness.

 Dementia is a complex illness — one that is often misunderstood.
 The person’s age at the time of diagnosis, the severity of the symptoms and nature of its progression vary from one person to another, but dementia is often thought of as a condition that only affects older adults, one that strips people of their day-to-day abilities shortly after a diagnosis.
 Misconceptions of dementia, however, are stigmatizing for those living with the illness.